Healthy Lifestyle Challenge

 - What if I fall asleep in the recliner watching TV, does that time count?
 No, we want you to plan to go to bed for a good night’s sleep.

 - Why 7 hours?
 The Center for Disease Control and Prevention and the National Sleep Foundation recommend 7-9 hours of sleep per night for adults.

 - Do I have to do everything on the list?
 No, pick an activity that you know will benefit you the most.
+If you do something healthy for you occasionally, try to commit to doing it daily.
 For example…if you rarely floss your teeth, try to floss everyday during the contest.